 You can also access some resources developed by Health Education England, designed to help you raise concerns confidently.

 Find out who you can talk to in your organisation

-Where possible, we would always recommend you try and raise any concerns as soon as possible with your line manager/supervisor or mentor, either informally or formally.
-If you feel you are unable to raise the concern with your manager, then you may need to speak to another member of the management team, or other identified person/mechanism as identified in your organisation's raising concerns (whistleblowing) policy.
+Where possible, we would always recommend you try and raise any concerns as soon as possible with your line manager, supervisor or mentor, either informally or formally.
+If you feel you are unable to raise the concern with your manager, then you may need to speak to another member of the management team, or other identified person or mechanism as identified in your organisation's raising concerns (whistleblowing) policy.

 The policy should outline who you can talk to for advice before raising a concern.
 This could be a raising concerns ambassador or champion, HR advisor or union representative.
-More recently, organisations have begun to appoint Freedom to Speak Up guardians, so it may be you have somebody in your organisation who you can talk to.
+More recently, organisations have appointed Freedom to Speak Up guardians, so find out who in your organisation you can talk to.

 Know where you can access independent advice

 If you are unsure about an incident, you may find it helpful to seek independent advice from the national Whistleblowing Helpline, Public Concern at Work or Citizen's Advice.